diavor02/algorithmic_trading_notification_system/README.md

 <h3>2) Configure the Environment</h3>
 <ul>
   <li>Obtain an Alpha Vantage API key.
 This will be used to fetch historical stock data.</li>
-  <li>Email Notifications: Create a default sender email, a password, and a receiver email in the send_email function.
+  <li>Email Notifications: Create a default sender email, a password, and a receiver email in the <code>send_email</code> function.
 For more information, search for Google’s App Password.</li>
   <li>S3 Bucket: Ensure the bucket name and object key in <code>get_s3_data()</code> and <code>store_s3_data()</code> match your AWS configuration.</li>
   <li>Historical Data Initialization: Extract all available data from the Alpha Vantage API to create the initial Historical Data CSV file.</li>
   <li>Install Dependencies Locally: <code>pip install -r requirements.txt</code>.</li>